 - Esophageal disorders and GERD

-Acupuncture is defined as a technique to insert and manipulate the needles in the acupuncture points on the body.
-This helps in curing the gastrointestinal problems and helps in healing the pain.
-Patients suffering from gastrointestinal disorders find acupuncture effective because it revises the acid secretion, GI motility, and visceral pain.
-When you apply acupuncture to the lower limbs it causes muscle contractions through the somatoparasympathetic pathway.
-Additionally, when you apply Acupuncture to the upper abdomen, it causes the muscle relaxation via the somatosympathetic pathway.
+Acupuncture is a technique in which needles are inserted and manipulated in particular points on the body.
+This helps alleviate the gastrointestinal problems and prevent pain.
+Patients suffering from gastrointestinal disorders find acupuncture effective because it alters the acid secretion, GI motility, and visceral pain.
+When you apply acupuncture to the lower limbs, it causes muscle contractions through the somatoparasympathetic pathway.
+When you apply acupuncture to the upper abdomen, it causes muscle relaxation via the somatosympathetic pathway.

-Acupuncture is based on the theory that there are patterns of energy flow through the body that are essential for health.
-Disruptions of this flow are believed to be responsible for the Functional Gastrointestinal Disorders.
+Acupuncture is based on the theory that there are patterns of energy flow through the body, called qi, that are essential for health.
+Disruptions of this flow are believed to be responsible for the functional gastrointestinal disorders.
 Acupuncture helps correct this disruption in flow at identifiable points close to the skin.
-Acupuncture also helps to focus on a holistic, energy based approach to the patient rather than a disease - orientated diagnostic and treatment model.
-There have been various studies on human beings as well as animals to indicate the fact that Acupuncture causes the multiple biological responses.
+Acupuncture also helps to focus on a holistic, energy-based approach to the patient rather than a disease-oriented diagnostic and treatment model.
+There have been various studies on human beings as well as animals to indicate the fact that acupuncture causes multiple biological responses.
 These multiple responses can occur at various places such as close to the site of application, at a distance, or mediated mainly by sensory neurons to many structures within the central nervous system.
 This helps to activate the pathways affecting various physiological systems in the brain.
-Additionally, Acupuncture may also activate the hypothalamus and the pituitary gland, which results in a broad spectrum of systemic effects.
+Additionally, acupuncture may also activate the hypothalamus and the pituitary gland, which results in a broad spectrum of systemic effects.